 Mobile phones have emerged as a necessity.
-Last 2018, the number of people owning mobile phones worldwide has reached 5.13 billion.
+This year, the number of people owning mobile phones worldwide has reached 5.13 billion.

 With the emergence of smartphones, people can communicate, check the time, conduct meetings, listen to music, watch movies, transfer money, and do a whole lot of other activities while on the go using a single device.